Girl with a Pearl Earring: Description

+It was claimed in October 2025 that the subject of the painting was Magdalena, the 12-year-old daughter of Vermeer's chief patron Pieter Claesz van Ruijven, who lived in Delft in the Old Town in a house called the Golden Eagle.
+The family were said to have been Remonstrantist Christians, for whom the biblical Mary Magdalene was an important figure and after whom their daughter was named.
+It is suggested that the portrait with its biblical style of clothing was painted to commemorate Magdalena's baptism into the church.

 Ownership and display

 On the advice of Victor de Stuers, who for years tried to prevent Vermeer's rare works from being sold to parties abroad, Arnoldus Andries des Tombe purchased the work at an auction in The Hague in 1881, for only two guilders plus thirty cents buyer's premium (around €24 at current purchasing power).
 At the time, it was in poor condition, with parts of the paint layer having become detached.
 Des Tombe had no heirs and by a bequest donated this and other paintings to the Mauritshuis in 1902.

-The painting was exhibited as part of a Vermeer show at the National Gallery of Art in Washington, D.C., in 1965 and 1966, and in another Vermeer exhibition in 1995-96.
-In 2012, as part of a travelling exhibition while the Mauritshuis was being renovated and expanded, the painting was exhibited in Japan at the National Museum of Western Art, Tokyo, and in 2013–2014 in the United States, where it was shown at the High Museum in Atlanta, the de Young Museum in San Francisco and in New York City at the Frick Collection.
-Later in 2014 it was exhibited in Bologna, Italy.
-In June 2014, it returned to the Mauritshuis museum which stated that the painting would not leave the museum in the future.
-Nevertheless, the painting is currently on show until 30th March 2023 at the Rijksmuseum in Amsterdam as part of their 2023 Vermeer exhibition.

-As a result of its promotion, Girl with a Pearl Earring has become one of the world's most recognizable paintings and has been compared to the Mona Lisa.
-In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
+The painting has since been widely exhibited about the world until 2014, when it returned to the Mauritshuis permanently for display in the collection.
+By that time, as a result of its promotion, a CNN survey named it one of the world's most recognizable paintings.